April 22, 2018

 Trainer

-Another highlight of the event took place last weekend in Bonn: At the Petersberger Trainer Days (#PTT2018), Hans-Martin and Michael from blink.it met many successful trainers.
-Some of them already knew exactly what they were looking for, but many were completely open to new training methods.
-We observe: For most, blended learning is the concept of the future.
+Another event highlight took place last weekend in Bonn: At the Petersberg Trainer Days (#PTT2018), Hans-Martin and Michael from blink.it met many successful trainers.
+Some already knew exactly what they were looking for, but many were completely open to new training methods.
+We observe: For most, Blended Learning is the concept of the future.

-Despite Michael's illness, a highlight for Hans and Michael at the Petersberger Trainer Days was the open evening on Friday, where they exchanged experiences of the day with trainers and other exhibitors.
-The exciting thing about such trainer events: Inspiring each other and gaining new ideas through personal exchange.
-And for us at blink.it, it was particularly nice to meet our shining existing customers again!
+A highlight at the Petersberg Trainer Days was the open evening on Friday for Hans and Michael, despite Michael's illness, during which they exchanged experiences of the day with trainers and other exhibitors.
+The exciting aspect of such trainer events: inspiring each other and gaining new ideas through personal exchange.
+And for us at blink.it, it was especially wonderful to meet our shining existing customers again!

 blinkit mit Kunden auf den Petersberger Trainertagen